jgreek/apexmed/README.md

-# Medicine Optimization During Surgeries
+# ApexMed
-An application built to optimize the use of medicines during surgeries, ensuring efficient utilization and reduction of waste.
-Utilizing the power of data science and modern web frameworks, this project aims to bridge the gap between surgical operations and inventory management.
+ApexMed (Medicine Optimization During Surgeries) is a solution designed to address inefficiencies in medicine inventory during surgical operations.
+By harnessing data science, this application derives valuable insights from surgical and inventory records to minimize waste, mitigate costs, and ensure consistent medication availability during surgeries.

 ## Table of Contents
 - [Background](#background)